Column

 5.1 Cultural Authenticity

-Tokyo artists are immersed in the culture and philosophy of kanji.
-Their insights go beyond aesthetics to deliver tattoos that truly reflect the meaning of the characters.
+Tokyo-based artists are deeply immersed in the culture and philosophy behind kanji.
+Their insights go beyond the visual to deliver tattoos that genuinely reflect the spirit of each character.

 5.2 High Technical Skill